CiteIt/citeit-webservice/ABOUT.md

 -------------------------
 CiteIt is a continuation of the web's
 "[Worse is Better](https://en.wikipedia.org/wiki/Worse_is_better)"
 aproach to hypertext.
-It is not Ted Nelson's deisign, but is hoped that by providing a glimpse of
+It is not Ted Nelson's design, but is hoped that by providing a glimpse of
 Ted's vision, others will be inspired to work towards the fuller Xanadu vision.

 -[Tim Langeman](http://www.openpolitics.com/tim)